FXFusion/careers/content/job/customer-experience-specialist.md

   "Onboard realtors for each new 'boardprint' of expansion",
-	"Build a group of realtor on-line advocates for fivewalls who willingly give advice on product development and branding", "Manage all online and phone inquiries to fivewalls", "Manage  communications with the fivewalls’ advisory group and help to maintain strong relationships with al", "Resolve objections and/or complaints", "Administrative duties as required",
+	"Build a group of realtor on-line advocates for fivewalls who willingly give advice on product development and branding", "Manage all online and phone inquiries to fivewalls", "Manage communications with the fivewalls' advisory group and help to maintain strong relationships with all.", "Resolve objections and/or complaints", "Administrative duties as required",
 ]